-14. Officers must, in advance of undertaking any procurement activity, ensure the SPT has full access to any relevant paperwork and guidance to ensure they are fully conversant and compliant with all the requirements of the relevant funding bodies.
+14. Managers must, in advance of undertaking any procurement activity, ensure PCM has full access to any relevant paperwork and guidance to ensure the Council is fully conversant and compliant with all the requirements of the relevant funding bodies.

 LIGHT TOUCH REGIME